SvenEwald/xmlbeam/README.md

  * <<Tiny foot print, dependency free>>

-   The XMLBeam jar weights about 65kb and does not have any runtime dependency.
+   The XMLBeam jar weights about 165kb and does not have any runtime dependency.
-   It relies on reflection only.
    So you won't get any transitive dependencies.

  * <<Glue code free framework>>